 William Bronzoni started career his in 1945 with Parma, where he played in Serie B and Serie C. He played 201 matches and scored 78 league goals, which remains a club record to this day.
 He also captained the club.
 He also played for other clubs in the lower division later in his career.
 He won the Serie C title with Livorno in 1955.
 He retired in 1962.

 ST: Adriano (Brazil)

 Adriano started his career in 2000 with Flamengo.
-He signed with Inter Milan.
+He signed with Inter Milan in 2001.
 In 2002, Parma signed a co-woneship agreement with him.
-He scored 23 goals in 37 games.
+For them, he scored 23 goals in 37 games.
 He returned to Inter Milan in 2004, where he was enjoying a great performance.
 However, shortly after he signed a new contract, his form dropped.
 He was never the same player again.
 Capped 48 times for Brazil.
 His fitness level was poor at the World Cup Finals in 2006.

 ST: Alberto Gilardino (Italy)

 With 188 Serie A goals, Gilardino is currently among the top 10 all-time scorers in Serie A history and ranks 2nd among active players after Francesco Totti.
 He played for many clubs in Italy.
 With Milan, he won the 2006–07 UEFA Champions League, the 2007 UEFA Super Cup and the 2007 FIFA Club World Cup.
 Gilardino has also played for Chinese club Guangzhou Evergrande, with whom he won the 2014 Chinese Super League.
 Capped 57 times, he was the starting attacker as Italy won the World Cup in 2006.